NETWAYS/check_prometheus/README.md

   -n, --name strings   The name of one or more specific alerts to check.
-                       This parameter can be repeated e.G.: '--name alert1 --name alert2' If no name is given, all alerts will be evaluated
+                       This parameter can be repeated e.G.: '--name alert1 --name alert2' If no name is given, all alerts will be evaluated -P, --problems       Display only alerts which status is not inactive/OK
 ````

 #### Checking all defined alerts